 Vic Grimes, who at the time had considerably less experience than New Jack, had this to say several years later: "Honestly, the only guy I can say that got hurt with me in the ring was New Jack on that pay-per-view.
 And it was the first and only time in all the career I’ve had… and I’ve done some crazy s***."

 Because of the injuries, New Jack was out for over a year.
-With his career hanging in the balance, he says that Vic Grimes (who he feels was at fault for his injuries) never called him to see how he was recuperating.
+With his career hanging in the balance, he says that Vic Grimes (who he feels was fully responsible for his injuries) never called him to see how he was recuperating.

-When New Jack returned to ECW, he walked into the locker room in Buffalo, New York, and punched a surprised Vic Grimes right in the eye in front of everybody.
+When New Jack returned to ECW, he walked straight into the locker room in Buffalo, New York, and in front of everybody punched a surprised Vic Grimes right in the eye.

 New Jack’s Revenge and almost killing Vic Grimes in the Process

-On February 23rd, 2002, at XPW’s Freefall pay-per-view, New Jack was able to exact revenge on Vic Grimes, all the while feigning friendship with him beforehand and assuring both him and owner Rob Black that what had happened in ECW was all in the past.
+But on February 23rd, 2002, at XPW’s Freefall pay-per-view, New Jack extracted revenge on Vic Grimes, all the while feigning friendship with him beforehand and assuring both him and owner Rob Black that what had happened in ECW was all in the past.

 "Besides them giving me a paycheck, the only reason I went to XPW is because I was going to get Vic’s ass back sooner or later."